Skip to content

 ↓ Low sodium levels (Hyponatremia)

-Can be caused by excessive fluid intake, kidney problems, heart failure, or hormonal disorders.
+Can be caused by excessive fluid intake, kidney problems, heart failure, or hormonal imbalances.

 2. Calcium